choria-legacy/marionette-collective/website/simplerpc/agents.md

 As you can see the DDL file expand on the basic syntax adding a lot of markup, help and other important validation data.
 This information - when available - helps in making more robust clients and also potentially auto generating user interfaces.

-The DDL is a complex topic, read all about it in [SimpleRPCDDL].
+The DDL is a complex topic, read all about it in [DDL].

 ## Validating Input
 If you've followed the conventions and put the incoming data in a Hash structure then you can use a few of the provided validators to make sure your data that you received is what you expected.

 If you didn't use Hashes for input the validators would not be usable to you.
-In future validation will happen automatically based on the [SimpleRPCDDL] so I strongly suggest you follow the agent design pattern shown here using hashes.
+In future validation will happen automatically based on the [DDL] so I strongly suggest you follow the agent design pattern shown here using hashes.

 In the sample action above we validate the *:msg* input to be of type *String*, here are a few more examples: